ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

   \text{YLD rate}_k = \frac{\sum_{simulant=1}^n ADW_k}{n}

-The implication of the COMO correction for GBD YLDs attributable to a parent cause should be exactly equal to the sum of YLDs attributed to each of its sub-causes.
+The implication of the COMO adjustment for GBD YLDs attributable to a parent cause should be exactly equal to the sum of YLDs attributed to each of its sub-causes.
 Additionally, the YLDs attributable to a given sequela after the COMO adjustment will be less than the product of the disability weight and the